 However, despite this potential variation, it’s also expected that there will be some consistency between different thresholds and criteria for categorizing people’s procrastination based on its severity.
 For example, if someone procrastinates often, for long periods of time, and seriously suffers because of this, it’s unlikely that they will be categorized as a mild procrastinator, regardless of the threshold or criteria that are used for assessment.

 In addition, when it comes to this categorization scheme for procrastination, it’s also possible to categorize the severity of people’s procrastination as being on a continuum, rather than as involving only discrete groups.
 For example, it’s possible to categorize people’s procrastination as being somewhere on a scale of 1–7, and then comparing their score on this scale to that of the average person in the same population.

-Finally, note that other terms, such as low, moderate, and high, are sometimes used to categorize procrastination based on its severity.
-Similarly, the term pathological procrastination is sometimes used to refer to severe procrastination, which is likely to also be chronic and difficult to resolve.
+Finally, note that other terms—like low, moderate, and high—are sometimes used to categorize procrastination based on its severity.
+Similarly, the term pathological procrastination is sometimes used to refer to relatively severe procrastination, which is likely to also be chronic and difficult to resolve.

 Acute and chronic procrastination